▸ docs / agent cards

 Stability, licensing & governance

-Agent Cards v1.0.0 follow the same stability guarantees as Commons and Commercial: names and schema bindings are stable for this version; breaking changes move to new versions.
+Agent Cards v1.1.0 are the current release and follow the same stability guarantees as Commons and Commercial: names and schema bindings are stable for this version; breaking changes move to new versions.

 The Agent-Cards repository is licensed under Apache-2.0.
 Cards are treated as protocol-grade metadata: anyone can read, cache, and index them.
 ENS TXT records and IPFS CIDs can mirror card content to make resolution more robust.

-During the v1.0.0 cycle, updates follow a clear process: open an issue, propose a new or updated card, run validation, update checksums and manifests, then set ENS TXT fields.
+In the current v1.1.0 Agent Cards cycle, updates follow a clear process: open an issue, propose a new or updated card, run validation, update checksums and manifests, then set ENS TXT fields.
 This keeps identity, semantics, and routing aligned while the ecosystem grows.